department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 </li>
 </ol>

+## Should I ever contact a national cemetery directly?

+Yes, you should contact a [national cemetery](/find-locations/) directly in these cases.
+To:

+- Schedule a burial for an active duty service member
+- Cancel or reschedule a burial
+- Change any information you already provided to the scheduling office
+- Request a disinterment and/or relocation to another national cemetery
+- Get information that's specific to a cemetery, like what can be inscribed on a headstone, the policy for flowers, and the hours of operation

 ## Can I get information about the Burial at Sea program?

 If you have questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll-free at <a href="tel:+18667870081">866-787-0081</a>.
 We're here Monday through Friday, 8:30 a.m. to 5:00 p.m. <abbr title="eastern time">ET</abbr>. <br>